mbcovid19updates/mbcovid19updates.github.io/README.md

 - Travel domestically for essential and non-essential purposes outside of Manitoba without the requirement to self-isolate on their return.
 - Access to large-scale, indoor and outdoor professional sports or performing arts events.
 - Access to Casinos and VLT lounges.
+- Access to Restaurants and Nightclubs.
+- Access to Movie Theatres.
+- Access to Gyms and Fitness centres.
+- Access to indoor sporting and recreational facilities.
+- Access to organized indoor group recreational classes and activities, and indoor recreational businesses.

 **NOTE:** Unvaccinated children under the age of 12 may attend/visit the above events (where applicable) if accompanied by a fully vaccinated member of their household.